Simultaneous off-the-grid learning of mixtures issued from a continuous dictionary: Certificates

 We shall follow the construction from \cite[Theorem 2]{poon2018geometry} for interpolating certificates and generalize the contruction of \cite[Lemma 2.7]{candes2013super} for interpolating derivative certificates.
 In \cite[Lemma 2.7]{candes2013super}, the authors consider certificates that are trigonometric polynomials whereas we are interested here in a more general framework.
 Furthermore, we remark that the constructions aforementioned only cover the case where $\nu$ is a Dirac measure whereas $\nu$ can be any finite positive measure in our framework.

 Once built, we will then show that our certificates satisfy the properties required in Assumptions \ref{assumption1} and \ref{assumption2}.
-The proofs of the results of this section will closely follow the proofs of \cite[Propositions 7.4 and 7.5]{butucea22} that cover the case where $\nu$ is a Dirac measure (\emph{i.e.} only one signal is considered).
+The proofs of the results of this section will generalize the proofs of \cite[Propositions 7.4 and 7.5]{butucea22} in order to cover the case where $\nu$ is a finite measure instead of a Dirac measure (\emph{i.e.} only one signal).

-Similarly to \cite{butucea22}, we shall consider bounded kernels locally concave on the diagonal.
+We consider bounded kernels locally concave on the diagonal.
 We shall also require the kernels to be strictly less than $1$ outside their diagonal.
 In order to state these properties clearly, we define for $T\in \bar \N=\N\cup\{\infty\}$ and $r>0$:

 The quantities $\varepsilon_{T}(r)$ and $\nu_{T}(r)$ defined from the considered kernel $\ck_T$ and the set $\Theta_T$ will have to be positive for some $r>0$.
 The positivity may be difficult to show when $T\in \N$.
 In order to show the positivity of $\varepsilon_{T}(r)$ and $\nu_{T}(r)$, one can rather show the positivity of $\varepsilon_{\infty}(r)$ and $\nu_{\infty}(r)$ derived from an approximating kernel easier to handle and use \cite[Lemma 7.1]{butucea22}.